XRPLF/xrpl-dev-portal/content/exchange-guide.md

 This list does not include the [prerequisites](#prerequisites-for-supporting-xrp) required of an exchange.

-At this point, _Alpha Exchange_ has created [operational, standby, and issuing accounts](#accounts) on the RCL and added them to its balance sheet, but has not accepted any deposits from its users.
+At this point, _Alpha Exchange_ has created [operational, standby, and issuing accounts](#accounts) on the XRP Ledger and added them to its balance sheet, but has not accepted any deposits from its users.

 <table>
   <tr>
     <td><b><i>XRP Balances
-on RCL</i></b></td>
+on XRP Ledger</i></b></td>
     <td></td>
     <td></td>
     <td><b><i>Alpha Exchange